ProtonMail/proton-bridge/BUILDS.md

 ### Tags
 Note that repository contains both Bridge and Import-Export apps and they are not released together.
 Therefore, each app has own tag prefix.
 Bridge tags starts with `br-` and Import-Export tags starts with `ie-`.
-Both tags continues with semantic versioning `MAJOR.MINOR.PATCH`.
+Both tags continue with semantic versioning `MAJOR.MINOR.PATCH`.
 An example of full tag is `br-1.4.4` or `ie-1.1.2` (current versions in October 2020).